jackyzha0/quartz/content/02 - Project/Data Science/Recurrent Neural Network.md

 - Many-to-many (Encoder-Decoder): (1) Machine Translation

 Though it is important to note that different architectures can be used to solve the same application.
-## 02 Core Concepts
+### Simple Unidirectional RNN
 Let's start off with the definition of a simple RNN.
-### Simple Unidirectional RNN
 Let's review the architecture of a basic recurrent neural network.
 Let's suppose we are building a RNN to determine what words in a sentence are names.
 This is known as **Name Entity Recognition**.
 ![[Pasted image 20231011163651.png | center ]]

 Suppose reading a word from left to right.
 At timestamp 1, the first word $x^{\left<1\right>}$ is fed into the first neural network layer.
 The neural network may predict output $\hat{y}^{\left<1\right>}$ .
 For example, it may give the probability of whether a word is a name.  $x^{\left<1\right>}$ is a representation of a word, perhaps **1-hot representation** or **featured representation**